-- L. Exam Review: I will be happy to go over the exam with anyone who schedules an appointment to review the exam.
+- K. Exam Feedback: Several weeks after the exam, I will post: - 1.
+Copy of the exam - 2.
+Blank scoring sheet and explanatory memo - 3.
+Model answers - 4.
+Scan of all anonymous exam answers and scoring sheets - L. Exam Review: I will be happy to go over the exam with anyone who schedules an appointment to review the exam.
 Please first review my scoring and notes on your exam, the feedback memo, model answers, and your own notes.
 If you still have questions about your exam, please email those to me in advance of our meeting so that I can be sufficiently prepared to ensure a productive and efficient meeting. - M. Grade Finality: All grades are final.
 While sometimes seemingly unfair in application, pursuant to school rules, there will be no negotiations regarding revisions, except to correct any mathematical or clerical errors in computing the final score.

-XII.
+XIV.
 Exam Taking Tips

-- A. Old Exams: I have posted twelve years of my Health Law midterm and final exams and exam feedback memos to www.thaddeuspope.com.
+- A. Old Exams: I have posted thirteen years of my Health Law midterm and final exams and exam feedback memos to www.thaddeuspope.com.
 Some of those exams (especially before 2007) had a broader coverage or different relative emphases than we will have in this course.
 Indeed, the coverage in none of these prior classes will be identical to yours.
 Your exams will be based only on what we cover in this class.
 Still, by working through these old exams, you can get a good sense of the criteria that I employ in grading. - B. Grading Criteria: In your exam answer, I look for: - 1.
 An ability to muster relevant evidence and authority to make arguments both cogently and clearly - 2.
 An understanding of substantive legal doctrine - 3.
 An appreciation for broader policy concerns that influence how legal doctrine applies to novel situations - 4.
 A practical appreciation for the context of care in a hospital setting and for the context of tort litigation